deamorim2/sdbs/EN-US/spatial_joins_advanced.rst

 Polygon/Polygon Joins
 ---------------------

-In our interesting query (in :ref:`interestingquestion`) we used the :command:`ST_Intersects(geometry_a, geometry_b)` function to determine which census tract polygons to include in each neighborhood summary.
+In our interesting query (in :ref:`interestingquestion`) we used the ST_Intersects_ (geometry_a, geometry_b) function to determine which census tract polygons to include in each neighborhood summary.
 Which leads to the question: what if a tract falls on the border between two neighborhoods?
 It will intersect both, and so will be included in the summary statistics for **both**.

 .. image:: ./screenshots/centroid_neighborhood.png

 To avoid this kind of double counting there are two methods:

-* The simple method is to ensure that each tract only falls in **one** summary area (using :command:`ST_Centroid(geometry)`)
+* The simple method is to ensure that each tract only falls in **one** summary area (using ST_Centroid_ (geometry))
-* The complex method is to divide crossing tracts at the borders (using :command:`ST_Intersection(geometry,geometry)`)
+* The complex method is to divide crossing tracts at the borders (using ST_Intersection_ (geometry,geometry))

 Here is an example of using the simple method to avoid double counting in our graduate education query: